3manuek/3manuek/content/about/about.md

 ## Skillset

 - A considerable experience on scalability, reliability, architecturing and maintaining large scaled Database systems, including but not limited to **Postgres, MySQL, ClickHouse, and Elastic**.
 Most of the systems are/were business-critical.
 Extensive experience in modern **SQL**.
+Knowledge on Postgres Extensions development  Framework.
 - Languages: **Go, Python, C, Bash**.
 - CI/CD for deploying Production Cloud-based and bare-metal infrastructure using **Terraform/Packer, Ansible, Kubernetes**, etc.
 - Low-level knowledge of container technologies and programmatic image building with **Earthly** language, among other tooling.